MicrosoftDocs/azure-devops-docs/docs/pipelines/repos/includes/source-options.md

 You may want to limit how far back in history to download.
 Effectively this results in `git fetch --depth=n`.
 If your repository is large, this option might make your build pipeline more efficient.
 Your repository might be large if it has been in use for a long time and has sizeable history.
 It also might be large if you added and later deleted large files.

 > [!IMPORTANT]
 > New pipelines created after the [September 2022 Azure DevOps sprint 209 update](/azure/devops/release-notes/2022/sprint-209-update) have **Shallow fetch** enabled by default and configured with a depth of 1.
 Previously the default was not to shallow fetch.
+To check your pipeline, view the **Shallow fetch** setting in the pipeline settings UI as described in the following section.

 # [YAML](#tab/yaml/)